LudovicRousseau/pyscard/INSTALL.md

-It consists of the smartcard.scard module, an extension module wrapping Windows smart card base components (also known as PCSC) on Windows, and PCSC lite on linux and OS X, and of the smartcard module, a python framework with objects wrapping PCSC API.
+It consists of the smartcard.scard module, an extension module wrapping Windows smart card base components (also known as PCSC) on Windows, and PCSC lite on GNU/Linux and macOS, and of the smartcard module, a python framework with objects wrapping PCSC API.